-The massive Airbus A380 is one of the most recognisable aircraft in the sky with its double-deck passenger cabins.
+The massive Airbus A380 is one of the most recognisable aircraft in the sky with its double-deck passenger cabin, consisting of a main deck and an upper deck.
 The search by Airbus for a challenger to the Boeing 747 started in the late 1980s, with the A3XX project appearing in 1994.

-The manufacturer launched the A380 programme in December 2000 and the first flight took place on April 27, 2005.
+The manufacturer launched the A380 programme in December 2000, where the first digital mock-up was designed, and the first aircraft flight took place on April 27, 2005.
 The first delivery to a customer was Singapore Airlines in October 2007.
 The maiden commercial flight, SQ380, was from Singapore to Sydney, Australia on October 25 that same month.

 The aircraft is certified for up to 853 passengers, though typical airline configurations are around 500.
 A total of 251 aircraft were manufactured and delivered to airlines such as Air France, Asiana, British Airways, Etihad Airways, Lufthansa, Qatar Airways and Qantas, among others.
 Emirates is the largest customer of the jet, affectionately known as the Super Jumbo, having procured 123 examples.
 The final A380 handed over to Emirates was also the last example of the type to be delivered.
 Production of the huge aircraft ended in 2021.

 Australian flag carrier Qantas has today announced the final piece of its jet fleet renewal programme with the firm order for 24 widebody aircraft.

 Airbus inaugurated its new A320 Family final assembly line (FAL) in Toulouse during a ceremony on July 10.